-Long-term target: Gränges’ 2025 target is to reduce direct and energy indirect carbon emissions intensity (scope 1+2) by 25 per cent versus 2017.
-The company has also set a long-term target to reduce indirect carbon emissions intensity from purchased materials and services (scope 3) versus the 2017 baseline.
+Long-term target: Gränges’ 2025 target is that carbon emissions intensity from own operations and purchased energy (scope 1+2) is reduced by 25 per cent versus baseline 2017.
+The company has also set a long-term target that carbon emissions intensity from purchased materials and services (scope 3) is reduced versus the 2017 baseline.

 Total emissions of greenhouse gases